Soldano SLO-100: Design

-Vintage Guitar wrote that the SLO-100 was difficult to describe through typical references to previous amps, noting it had characteristics of Mesa/Boogie, Marshall, and hot-rodded Fender amps.
-The magazine concluded that Soldano's amp ultimately stood on its own as "a high-concept modern design rather than a modified vintage circuit".
-With the SLO, Soldano felt he had achieved a "high-gain sound without losing a lot of the fundamental character of the initial note".
+Vintage Guitar wrote that the SLO-100 was difficult to describe through typical references to previous amps.
+The magazine described the SLO-100 as having a "generally more American high-gain tone" like a Mesa/Boogie Mark series amp or a hot-rodded Fender, but said it could also provide a Marshall-style "Brit-rock crunch."
+Vintage Guitar concluded that Soldano's amp stood on its own as "a high-concept modern design rather than a modified vintage circuit."
+With the SLO-100, Soldano felt he had achieved a "high-gain sound without losing a lot of the fundamental character of the initial note."
 He also explained that while it was important to maintain the guitar's clarity and detail, he also "wanted to overdrive the hell out of it."

 The SLO-100 features two channels, Normal and the higher-gain Overdrive, which share a four-band EQ (Bass, Middle, Treble, and Presence) but have independent gain and master volume controls.
 The Normal channel also has a toggle switch for choosing between Clean and Crunch modes.
-The amp's 100 watts of power are provided by four 6L6GC power tubes, which contribute to its tight low-end, with solid-state rectification and a significant amount of filtering.
-Having cloned a Mesa/Boogie Mark II from the early 1980s as a formative DIY project, Soldano employed a similar cascading-gain preamp structure in the Overdrive channel of his amp, which added a thickness to its "high-gain sizzle".
+The amp's 100 watts of power are provided by four 6L6GC power tubes, which contribute to its tight low-end, while using solid-state rectification and a significant amount of filtering.
+Having cloned a Mesa/Boogie Mark II from the early 1980s as a formative DIY project, Soldano employed a similar cascading-gain preamp structure in the Overdrive channel of his amp, which added a thickness to its "high-gain sizzle."
 The preamp structure consists of two stages of 12AX7 preamp tubes for the Normal channel, which are then combined with another two when switching to the Overdrive channel.
 The signal then passes through a buffered effects loop, a tone stage based on a modified Fender Bassman topology, the master volumes for each channel, and finally a phase inverter.
-A key part of the SLO-100's success is that its overdriven tones are created entirely in the preamp section and therefore it does not require "ear-splitting" volume levels to sound its best like many other amps.
+A key part of the SLO-100's success is that its overdriven tones are created entirely in the preamp and therefore it does not require "ear-splitting" volume levels to sound its best like many other amps.

-Guitar World described the SLO-100's Overdrive channel as providing "tight, dynamically expressive and harmonically rich high-gain tones and smooth attack", and wrote that the Normal channel offered "very distinctive clean tones that are crisp and slinky".
+Guitar World described the SLO-100's Overdrive channel as providing "tight, dynamically expressive and harmonically rich high-gain tones and smooth attack," and wrote that the Normal channel offered "very distinctive clean tones that are crisp and slinky."
 A common aftermarket modification to the SLO was the addition of a Depth control to its power section to add low frequency attenuation; this mod later became a standard feature.

-SLO base-models come stock with a black tolex covering, but can be ordered in purple and snakeskin variants.
+SLO-100 base-models come stock with a black tolex covering, but can be ordered in purple and snakeskin variants.